Sbillups0/Pokemon-Card-Collection/docs/ExampleFlows.md

 - finally she shows off her favorite pull - **Prismatic Umbreon** by calling `POST /users/misty/display/Prismatic_Umbreon`

 Misty is satisfied with her radiant new additions and dazzling display.

+## Selling and Expanding Collection Example Flow
+AZ has been out of the game a while, but is looking to start building his collection again.
+He's interested in getting some valuable and newer cards for his collection, and he's willing to sell off some of his older cards he doesn't care that much about anymore.
+AZ starts by calling `GET /packs/catalog` to see some of the available options, eventually setting his eyes on the Paldean Fates expansion.
+He sees that each pack is 150 coins.

+- AZ calls `GET /users/az/collection` to view his collection and decide what cards to sell so he can afford the packs.
+- He calls `POST /users/az/sell/"Flygon"` to sell one of his old Flygon cards.
+- With the earnings from that sale, AZ calls `POST /users/az/purchase_pack/"Paldean Fates"`.
+- He then calls `POST /users/misty/open_pack/"Paldean Fates:/` to open his pack.
+- Since he isn't familiar with the newer cards from the pack, he calls `GET /packs/catalog/"Paldean Fates"/"Armarouge"` to learn more info about one of the cards he pulled.
+- Finally, he puts the card in his display by calling `POST /users/az/display/"Armarouge` to let everyone know he's back in town.

+AZ continues researching ways to improve his collection in the meantime.